pycom/pycom-documentation/content/updatefirmware/ltemodem.md

 The firmwares for CAT-M1 and NB-IoT are fundamentally different and cannot be used interchangable.
 For security reasons, the modem firmware files are password protected.
 In order to download them, head to https://forum.pycom.io and become a member (if you aren't already) and go [here](https://forum.pycom.io/topic/4020/firmware-files-for-sequans-lte-modem-now-are-secured) for the credentials.
 (On the forum: Announcements & News &rarr; Announcements for members only &rarr; the Firmware Files)
 You can find the firmwares listed [here](https://software.pycom.io/downloads/sequans2.html).

+>If you currently have CAT-M1 firmware 33080, then make sure to update to 41065, before you go to any other version such as 48829!

 Our newest products ship with the modem firmware version CAT-M1 5.4.1.0-50523.
 At the moment it is not possible to update the modem to that version.

 There are several different ways to update the firmware of the LTE modem: